Compare abortion procedures

 - Follow-up appointment two weeks later, if needed.

-Time off work/study? - Usually return to work or other normal activities the next day after the abortion.
+Time off work/study? - Usually return to work or other usual activities the next day after the abortion.

-How painful is it? - From mild to strong cramping off and on throughout the abortion (commonly 1-4 hours but may be longer).
+How painful is it? - Mild to strong cramping off and on throughout the abortion (commonly 1-4 hours but might be longer).

-- You will be given medicine to help with the pain, as needed.
+- You'll be given medicine to help with the pain.

-- From mild to strong cramping during the abortion (commonly a 5 to 10-minute period).
+- Mild to strong cramping during the abortion (commonly a 5 to 10-minute period).

-- You will be given medicine to help with the pain during and afterwards.
+- You'll be given medicine to help with the pain during and afterwards.

 How much will I bleed? - Heavy bleeding and clots to pass the pregnancy.

-- Usually light to moderate bleeding after the abortion, which may last up to two weeks.
+- Usually light to moderate bleeding after the abortion, which might last up to two weeks.

 - Usually light to moderate bleeding, which usually settles within a few days.
-May last up to two weeks.
+Might last up to two weeks.

-How safe is it? - Very safe and serious complications are very rare.
-It is extremely rare for future fertility to be affected (your ability to get pregnant again).
+How safe is it? - Very safe.
+Serious complications are very rare.
+It's extremely rare you won't be able to get pregnant again.

 How successful is it? - Between 90 to 99% of medical abortions are successful.

-- If it fails, a surgical abortion or further abortion medication will be necessary.
+- If it fails, further abortion medication or a surgical abortion will be necessary.

 - Usually successful (99%) but if it fails it will need to be repeated.

 How much does it cost? - Free to most New Zealand citizens and residents.
-Non-NZ residents will have to pay for abortion.
-Prices for non-NZ residents vary depending on the abortion provider.
+Non-NZ residents have to pay for abortion and prices vary depending on the abortion provider.

-Some people prefer this method - It can be carried out very early in pregnancy.
+Why do some people prefer this method? - It can be carried out very early in pregnancy.

 - It may feel more natural, like a miscarriage.

-- It enables people to self-manage their abortion, and provide a feeling of autonomy and mana motuhake.
+- People can self-manage their abortion, giving a feeling of autonomy and mana motuhake.

-- It can occur in the comfort, privacy and familiarity of home with support people.
+- It can happen in the comfort, privacy and familiarity of home with support people.

 - No anaesthesia is required.